lemonce/lemonce.net/source/docs/lemoncase2/instructionkeyword.md

 //Output:
 //2 first,output 1+1 in process square
 //100 next,output 100 in process main
-//"Smartisan" will not appear cause the process square has already stopped</pre>
+//"Smartisan" will not appear cause the process square has already stopped
+//"Mi" will not appear cause the process main has already stopped</pre>

 <br/>
 ## for...in